-Put simply, she's doing everything she can prevent you from experiencing pain.
+Put simply, she's doing everything she can to prevent you from experiencing pain.

-Even if her tactics are no longer serving you (or even has you stuck in unhealthy patterns), I assure you that she has the best intentions.
+Even if her tactics are no longer serving you (or even have you stuck in unhealthy patterns), I assure you that she has the best intentions.

 But...by making the ego our enemy, we actually create a split or divide within us - a hole in our soul.
 We fuel the energy of separation and othering.
 We cut off from ourselves (because, yes, our ego is PART of us (not all of us, but part of us).
 So cutting off from any part of us ultimately causes suffering.